 Dustin Johnson approaches the Plantation Course differently.
 He birdied all the par 5s with his length, and only fell back with a pair of bogeys on the back nine when he missed short putts.
-Even so, he was in good position heading into the final two rounds of a tournament that ends Monday.

 “This golf course sets up well for me,” Dustin Johnson said.
 “I can reach all the par 5s, and there’s a few short holes where you can drive it up close to the green.
 So if I chip and it and putt it well, I’m going to shoot a good score pretty much every time.”

 So what does Zach Johnson make of that outlook?